 If they had to do it all over again, they’d end up in the wards telling patients there is nothing else they’d rather be doing than saving them.

-Dr Kessy is a graduate of a degree in Doctor of Medicine from Muhimbili University of Health and Allied Sciences (MUHAS), class of 2017.
-He is currently an intern Doctor at Dodoma Regional Referral Hospital.
-He is also a professional freelance writer and the founder and editor in chief at My Writers Bureau.
+At the time of writing this article, Dr Kessy was an intern Doctor at Dodoma Regional Referral Hospital.
+He is a professional freelance writer and the founder and editor in chief at My Writers Bureau.